schumergrubermax/SmartLottery/README.md

 1. Visit http://remix.ethereum.org in your browser to get the Remix Ethereum IDE.
 2. Copy the provided code from the `notes/01_SmartLottery.sol` file into the editor to have syntax highlighting and code annotations.
 Advanced setup: You can alternatively link your local folder to Remix or use your own IDE/editor with Solidity code support.
 3. Try to fill out the missing pieces of code, diving deep into the Solidity language.
 As a reference, the [Solidity documentation](https://solidity.readthedocs.io/en/develop/) might be helpful.
+Do not change the given methods, method parameters or variables.

 ### Test your contract